XAI-Demonstrator/xai-demonstrator/docs/user-guide/dev-setup.md

 ## Quick Start

-If you've developed with (parts of) the XAI Demonstrator's [tech stack](/tech-notes/tech-stack/) before, chances are that you already have the required software installed or do not need detailed installation instructions.
+If you've developed with (parts of) the XAI Demonstrator's [tech stack](/tech-notes/tech-stack/) before, chances are that you already have the required software installed or do not need detailed setup instructions.

 To write code for the XAI Demonstrator, you need
 - Git